 - Integrated hum compensation coil designed to keep noise at a minimum

 If you want a solid and punchy low-end bass to come out of your speakers, picking this mic could be the solution to your problem.
-Artists and sound engineers will particularly find this product useful as it’s designed to improving the bass levels in your music recordings and mixes.
+Artists and sound engineers will particularly find this product useful as it’s designed to improve the bass levels in your studio recordings and mixes.

 Heavy hitters on the kick drum will also find it extremely useful, as the way it captures the low-end frequencies means you’re never likely to overload and distort your kick drum signal when recording.